 What is Hamster Kombat?

 Hamster Kombat is yet another tap game that works internally in Telegram Messenger.
-Main target of the game is to earn virtual currency that may further be converted into cryptocurrency.
+The main target of the game is to earn virtual currency that may further be converted into cryptocurrency.
 Developers of the project claim listing the corresponding token in July 2024, converting earned virtual tokens into crypto.
 That is not the first game of its genre: Notcoin tap-game definitely has been an inspiration to Hamster Kombat.

 Hamster Kombat Raises Concerns Over Russian Origins

 Last week turned out to be disastrous to a seemingly innocent Hamster Kombat game.
-Quite a few newsletters, mainly ones from Ukraine, published detailed analysis of the game, tracing its roots to Russia.
+Quite a few newsletters, mainly ones from Ukraine, published detailed analyses of the game, tracing its roots to Russia.
 And it is hard to argue with their observations: the official website of the game, hamsterkombat[.]io (scan report), is registered in Moscow, the capital of Russia.
 The site itself, at the same time, lacks any details about the developers, with all the corresponding data being wiped from the domain reports.

 The problem here is the law the Russian government passed back in 2015.
-It implemented a mandatory demand to store all the user data, and provide law enforcement access to it on demand.
+It implemented a mandatory demand to store all the user data and provide law enforcement access to it on demand.
 Effectively, Russian security services can get access to the data of Hamster Kombat users, any day, any minute.

 One more problem here is that the game itself lacks privacy policy.
 Users register using their phone numbers – that, together with the username, is the minimal amount of data the program may access.
-At worst, Hamster Kombat may collect the entirety of user data – from the list of contacts and device’s gallery to location with regular updates.
+At worst, Hamster Kombat may collect the entirety of user data – from the list of contacts and the device’s gallery to the location with regular updates.

 What is the problem?